FTLam11/Audio-Station-Scrobbler/README.md

 ## Authorization

-This section details how to obtain an API account and obtain the necessary information to scrobble your music.
+This section explains how to obtain an API account and get the necessary information to scrobble your music.
+The specific API method used is [auth.getSession](https://www.last.fm/api/show/auth.getSession).

 ### Create API Account